Akizuki-class destroyer (1942): Design and description

 Six of this class were authorized in 1939 Maru 4 Programme and another ten in the 1941 Maru Kyū Programme.
 Only one of the last four was even laid down before all were canceled.
 Later units of the Fuyutsuki and Michitsuki subclasses were completed to a simplified hull shape to decrease production time.

 Another slightly larger group of 16 ships to an improved design of 2,933 tons was authorized in the 1942 Additional Naval Armaments Supplement Programme (as #770 to #785).
 This Programme was later subsumed into the Modified 5th Naval Armaments Supplement Programme with a total of 23 ships (vice 16) of 2,701 tons planned to follow (as #5061 to #5083).
 All of these were canceled before construction started.

-Only six vessels survived the war, and four were used for war reparations.

 Ships in classes

 Akizuki class

 Project number F51.
 General production type of the Akizuki class.
 Seven vessels were built under the Maru 4 Programme (Ship # 104–109) and the Maru Kyū Programme (Ship # 360).